ibrahim-biner/CafeAnalytics/README.md

 ### Phase 1: Spatial Mapping (Table ROI Selection)

-Before starting the analysis, the system must learn the physical boundaries of the tables in the camera's field of view.
+Before starting the analysis, the system must learn the physical boundaries of the tables in the camera s field of view.

 **Launch the Configuration Tool:**